 FSQA professionals are masters of detail.
 These experts must stay on top of accumulating regulations, such as the Food Safety Modernization Act (FSMA), Hazard Analysis and Critical Control Points (HACCP), the Global Food Safety Initiative (GFSI), and Current Good Manufacturing Practices (cGMPs).

-In addition to a never-ending stream of incoming inventory, these professionals must weigh these regulations against ingredient specifications, food safety plans, and corrective action strategies.
-Top-tier FSQA professionals accept the importance of these details and apply techniques to execute quick, accurate reviews.
+In addition to a never-ending stream of incoming inventory, these professionals must weigh these regulations against ingredient specifications, existing food safety plans, and corrective action protocols.
+Top-tier FSQA professionals embrace the importance of these details and apply techniques to execute quick, accurate reviews and drive prompt responses.

 How to build a successful quality assurance team with the proper mix and balance.

 The necessary ingredients it takes to be an FSQA superstar.

 How digitizing and automating incoming supplier documentation can be a secret weapon.